Frequently Asked Questions

-Between Easter and November or until it gets icy underfoot, the Church is open on Saturday mornings from 10.00 am – noon.
+The Church is open on the first Saturday of the month from 10.00 am – noon when refreshments are available.
 The Parish office on 01303 252947 (open Mondays, Wednesdays and Fridays from 10.00 am – 12.30 pm) can confirm whether or not the Church is open on a particular Saturday morning.

-During the week the Church is open on Mondays and Fridays from 10.30 am to 12.30 pm and sometimes on a Wednesday as well (the Parish office can advise).
-On Thursdays there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
+During the week the Church is open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays and Wednesdays from 10.00 am to 12.00 pm, and Fridays from 10.00 am to 2.00 pm.
+On Thursdays there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am (suspended for the interregnum).
 During Lent this moves to 11.30 am to allow a Lent Lunch to follow on at 12 noon.

-On special days an evening Eucharist will take place and the Church will be open on other occasions.
-It is worth checking the website often for current opening times.
+On feast days an evening Eucharist will take place and the Church will be open on other occasions.
+Please check the Weekly News or Events for current opening times.

 The office of Choral Evensong will be celebrated on some Sunday afternoons during the year, please check the latest news for details.

 Tours of the church for groups between 10 and 20 in number can be arranged by contacting Ian Gordon on 07877 407702 or by emailing him at [email protected] Specially arranged tours need not be during normal opening times.

 Can we get married in St Mary and St Eanswythe?

 The Church of England website at www.churchofengland.org confirms that today more than a quarter of all marriages in England between a man and a woman take place in the traditional setting of a Church of England church.
 It also confirms that you are welcome to marry in church whatever your beliefs, whether or not you are baptised and whether or not you go to church.